FedericoAlcantara/wubiq/wubiq-server/README.md

 ### Distributing the application
 The whole application building and distribution is handled by the build.xml (apache ant).

-In the wubiq-server directory run the following:
+In the wubiq-server directory run the following command:

 ```shell
 ant
 ```

+That will create all the distribution files in **wubiq-server/dist**.